Journalists should contact Allison Hydzik for inquiries.

 Other areas of expertise include doctor-patient communication on prescription drugs, the cost-effectiveness of mental health interventions, efforts to provide information on comparative effectiveness and prices of prescription drugs to consumers, direct-to-consumer advertising and other forms of pharmaceutical promotion.

 Donohue received her PhD in health policy from Harvard University and completed a post-doctoral fellowship in pharmaceutical policy research at Harvard Medical School

-He attended the University of North Carolina at Chapel Hill for his undergraduate studies, and proceeded to obtain a law degree from Illinois Institute of Technology-Chicago Kent College of Law.
+He attended the University of North Carolina at Chapel Hill for his undergraduate studies, and obtained a law degree from Illinois Institute of Technology-Chicago Kent College of Law.
 James earned his MBA from Illinois Institute of Technology’s Stuart School of Business.

-Chair and Professor of Infectious Diseases and Microbiology in the University of Pittsburgh Graduate School of Public Health; Professor of Pathology at Pitt’s School of Medicine; Assistant Director of the Clinical Microbiology Laboratory at UPMC
+Chair and professor of Department of Infectious Diseases and Microbiology in the University of Pittsburgh Graduate School of Public Health; professor of pathology at Pitt’s School of Medicine; assistant director of the clinical microbiology laboratory at UPMC

-Charles Rinaldo’s research interests include cellular immunity to human immunodeficiency virus (HIV), Kaposi’s sarcoma-associated herpes virus (KSHV), hepatitis C virus, dengue virus, epidemiology of AIDS and clinical virology.
-He established a Multicenter AIDS Cohort Study (MACS) site in Pittsburgh that investigates the natural history of AIDS in a sample of 3,000 homosexual men in Pittsburgh, called the Pitt Men’s Study.
+Rinaldo’s research interests include cellular immunity to human immunodeficiency virus (HIV), Kaposi’s sarcoma-associated herpes virus (KSHV), hepatitis C virus, dengue virus, epidemiology of AIDS and clinical virology.
+He established a multicenter AIDS cohort study (MACS) site in Pittsburgh that investigates the natural history of AIDS in a sample of 3,000 homosexual men in Pittsburgh, called the Pitt Men’s Study.